- Business Expense Reimbursement Policy

 - More than 50% of the employee’s work is conducted in the field.

 - The employee is required to be contacted on a regular basis.

 - The employee is required to be on-call (24/7)

 If the employee’s supervisor deems that it is necessary for the employee to maintain a mobile communication device in order to effectively carry out their job responsibilities, the employee’s supervisor will request supplemental payment from their divisional Vice President for approval.
 If approved, the divisional Vice President will forward to the Vice President for Finance and Administration with rationale for the payment.
 The Vice President for Finance will review and if approved, will forward the approved request to Human Resources for payment processing.
 Employees will not be allowed to submit monthly mobile charges for reimbursement from the College.

+Supplemental payments are based on expected usage.
 Employees may receive up to the following monthly reimbursement toward their costs: